mfrankz/RGT-PoBS/README.md

 # 1. Explanation of variables in dataset

+*On the RGT, rats are allowed to freely choose between 4 holes in an operant chamber across several trials within a session.
+Each choice is either reinforced with sugar pellets or punished with a timeout from reinforcement.
+Each choice is associated with a different probability/magnitude of reinforcement/punishment, making Choice 1 (delivers 1 pellet on a win trial) subtoptimal, Choice 2 (2 pellets on a win trial) optimal, and Choices 3 and 4 (3 and 4 pellets on a win trial) risky.*

 ### Variables in RGT_data
 *This dataset contains the count and % level of choice of the 4 options on the RGT*
 1. Study_ID: study codes for 5 different experiments compiled for this project